-A student who files with a State System institution at which the student intends to register a letter of intent to establish residence in the state and who resides in the state while enrolled in the institution shall be eligible for in-state status (i.e., in-state tuition), regardless of the residency of the student or home of record, if the student:
+A student who files with the institution within the State System at which the student intends to register a letter of intent to establish residence in the state and who resides in the state while enrolled in the institution shall be eligible for in-state status (i.e., in-state tuition), regardless of the residency of the student or home of record, if the student:

-- 1. Is a person who: - a.
-Was discharged or released from a period of not fewer than ninety (90) calendar days of active-duty uniformed service; and - b.
-Is pursuing a course of education with educational assistance under Chapters 30, 33 or 35 of Title 38 of the United States Code. - 2.
-Is a person who is entitled to assistance under 38 U.S.C. § 3319 by virtue of a relationship to a person who was discharged or released from a period of not fewer than ninety (90) calendar days of active- duty uniformed services. - 3.
-Is a person who is pursuing a course of education with educational assistance under Chapter 31 of Title 38 of the United States Code. - 4.
-Is a member of the uniformed services, or the spouse or dependent of a member of the uniformed services, who has been stationed for more than one (1) year in Oklahoma at any time in the previous ten (10) years before the date of enrollment in the course(s) concerned. - C. Discharged or Released from Active Uniformed Service (Oklahoma Home of Record)
+- 1. Is a person who: - a. was discharged or released from a period of not fewer than ninety (90) calendar days of active duty uniformed service, and - b. is pursuing a course of education with educational assistance under Chapters 30, 33 or 35 of Title 38 of the United States Code. - 2.
+Is a person who is entitled to assistance under 38 U.S.C. § 3319 by virtue of a relationship to a person who was discharged or released from a period of not fewer than ninety (90) calendar days of active duty uniformed services. - 3.
+Is a person who is pursuing a course of education with educational assistance under Chapter 31 of Title 38 of the United States Code. - C. Discharged or Released from Active Uniformed Service (Oklahoma Home of Record)